rich-at-thinkful/ft-curric-gists/fundamentals/oop.md

 #### 1. Build the Item class
 - In `Item.js`, add a `constructor` function which takes in a `name` parameter
-- Inside the constructor, you will be creating the attributes `id`, `name`, `checked` on all object instances with the following values:
+- Inside the constructor, you will be creating the attributes `id`, `name`, `checked` on all object instances.
+- At the top of the constructor, check if `name` exists and throw an error if it doesn't with the message, "Cannot create Item.
+Must provide name."
+- For each attribute:
   - `id` - invoke `cuid()` to create a unique id
   - `name` - the value of parameter `name` passed into the constructor
   - `checked` - defaults to `false`